ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-26-ios-swift-vs-android-java.md

 tags:
 - Android
 - iOS
-- optionals
+- Optionals
-- named parameters
+- Named Parameters
-- cyril
+- Cyril
-- mottier
+- Mottier
-- swift
+- Swift
-- java
+- Java
 ---
 I like Swift, undoubtedly, a huge improvement over Objective-C (which looks like a nightmare) here's my favorites when compared to Java for Android